actualizado

 Algo más...

-Our dogs are lively, happy and strong individuals that require confident handling, personal attention and lots of TLC!
-It is physically demanding and can be in unpleasant or extreme weather conditions, so you should be healthy, have a strong back and a good level of fitness (eg. you should be able to do chin-ups and run a couple of kms).
+Our dogs are lively, happy and strong individuals that require confident handling but lots of personal attention and TLC!
+It's a physically demanding job and can be in unpleasant or extreme weather conditions, so you mustn't mind getting dirty and having dog fur everywhere, and you should be healthy, have a strong body and a good level of fitness (eg. you should be able to do chin-ups and run a couple of kms).
 We are not looking for wannabe survival experts though.
-If you are travelling here in winter, you must be heavy enough to be able to stop a moving sled pulled by strong dogs.
-You must also not mind getting dirty and having dog fur everywhere!
+If you are travelling here in winter, you must also be heavy enough to be able to stop a moving sled pulled by strong dogs.

 Hours will vary and during quieter times we usually keep to an average of four-five hours per day.
 In your free time you can explore the area and get to know our lakes and forests.
 In addition to what is available here, there are many other summer and winter sports available in nearby resorts, and travelling around the region by bus is quite easy, e.g. the nearest resort and national park is about an hour away.
 And although we live in a very sparsely populated area, there is a good range of shops and other services, as well as concerts, galleries, museums and tourist attractions in our nearest towns, also an hour away by bus.